EventFlow: Forecasting Temporal Point Processes with Flow Matching: Experiments

 where we recall that sequences are supported on $\TT = [0, T]$.
 This distance can be understood either as an $L^1$ distance between the counting processes of $\gamma, \eta$ or as a generalization of the $1$-Wasserstein distance to measures of unequal mass.
-For our unconditional experiment, we require a metric which will capture the distance between the TPP distributions themselves.
+For our unconditional experiment, we require a metric that will capture the distance between the TPP distributions themselves.
 To do so we use the distance in Equation \eqref{eqn:sequence_distance} to calculate an MMD \citep{gretton2012kernel, shchur2020fast}.
-We use an exponential kernel $k(\gamma, \eta) = \exp\left( - d(\gamma, \eta) / (2\sigma^2) \right)$ with $\sigma$ chosen to be the median distance between all sequences \citep{shchur2020fast, ludke2023add}.
+We use an exponential kernel $k(\gamma, \eta) = \exp\left( - d(\gamma, \eta) / (2\sigma^2) \right)$ with $\sigma$ chosen to be the median distance between all sequences in a dataset \citep{shchur2020fast, ludke2023add}.